IDRBT Doctoral Colloquium

 Students pursuing full-time doctoral research (Ph.
 D.) in different areas of Computer Science, Information Technology, Information Systems, Information Security, Banking Technology or closely related areas, and have completed a minimum of two years of research after enrolling for full-time Ph.
 D., and who wish to present it to an eminent technical community are invited to participate in the Colloquium.

 This Colloquium, held every year around December, provides an opportunity for budding researchers to present and discuss their research ideas and problems and to build a strong network of technology researchers.
+The Colloquium covers in the areas mentioned below as well as other closely related areas of technology with an application to Banking and Financial Technology:

 The Institute has conducted Eleven Doctoral Colloquiums, starting in 2011, and the links beside provide their details.